zuozhenggh/learning-library/create-labs/labs/5-labs-github-merge-commit-pullrequest/5-labs-github-merge-commit-pullrequest.md

 3. Enter a subject for the pull request, an optional comment, and then click **Create pull request**.

-4. A status page is displayed indicating that you have created a pull request along with the request number (#1770 for example), that it is pending review, and that merging is blocked.
+  A status page is displayed indicating that you have created a pull request along with the request number (#1770 for example), that it is pending review, and that merging is blocked.
 A merge that is blocked will be performed automatically as soon as it receives one approving review.

-5. When your pull request is approved, the page gets updated with information about your commits being approved and merged into the **upstream/master** repository (production).
+  When your pull request is approved, the page gets updated with information about your commits being approved and merged into the **upstream/master** repository (production).

-6. When the pull request is approved and merged into the **upstream/master** repository, two emails are sent to the e-mail account associated with your GitHub account.
+  When the pull request is approved and merged into the **upstream/master** repository, two emails are sent to the e-mail account associated with your GitHub account.
   * The first email notifies you that your pull request was approved (or rejected).
   * If your pull request was approved, then the second email notifies you that your pull request was merged into the **upstream/master** repository.

-7.Your committed content is now visible to the public on the learning-library (upstream/master or production) repository.
+  Your committed content is now visible to the public on the learning-library (upstream/master or production) repository.

 **This concludes this lab.
 Please proceed to the next lab in the Contents menu on the right.**